Xe/site/blog/a-letter-to-those-that-bullied-me-2018-06-16.markdown

  - offmychest
 ---

-# A Letter to Those Who Bullied Me

 Hey,

 I'm not angry at you.
 I don't want to propagate hate.
 In a way, I almost feel like I should be thanking you for the contributions you've made in making me into the person I am today.
 Without you all, I would have had a completely different outcome in life.
 I would have stayed in the closet for good like I had planned.
 I would have probably ended up boring.
 I would have never met my closest friends and some even more.